 The authority's investigation process starts with defining the relevant product and geographical aspects of the relevant market where a suspicious conduct has been detected.
 In advance of any analysis of whether a particular conduct may be abusive, the AMC will ascertain whether the undertaking engaging in such conduct is dominant on the relevant market.

 Geographically, the relevant market is limited to the territory beyond which a customer would find purchase of relevant (substitutable) goods impractical or even impossible.
-In particular, the authority may take account of transportation costs and barriers, trading and warehousing capacities, availability of after-sales and warranty service, trademarks, location of specific customer groups, etc. for this purpose.
+In particular, the authority may take account of transportation costs and barriers, trading and warehousing capacities, availability of after-sales and warranty service, trademarks, location of specific customer groups, etc, for this purpose.
 The AMC would normally agree to consider a national or sub-national (regional) market.
 In exceptional cases its analysis may be based on a broader (eg, global) market.
 This depends on the extent to which Ukrainian markets are open to competition from international market players.
 Thus, if imported goods represent more than 40 per cent of the overall national market value (volume), there may be grounds to argue that the relevant geographical market is wider than national.

-Also, for a market to exist there must be stable, for a certain period in time, demand and supply for the relevant product(s).
+Also, for a market to exist there must be stable, for a certain period in time, demand and supply for the relevant products.

 Essentially, the market does not pose sufficient competitive constraint if an undertaking is able to prevent, eliminate or restrict competition using its market power; in particular, to limit competitiveness of other undertakings or achieve gains to the detriment of the consumers.

-An undertaking is likely to have market power if it is able to impose its terms of goods sales or purchase; limit production or supplies to gain certain benefits in a situation where its competitors will not be able to compensate the products deficit, or keep the prices above the competitive level.
+An undertaking is likely to have market power if it is able to impose its terms of goods sales or purchase; limit production or supplies to gain certain benefits in a situation where its competitors will not be able to compensate for the product deficit, or keep the prices above the competitive level.
 To determine whether an undertaking enjoys market (monopoly) power, the authority will analyse whether the undertaking in question has competitors on the market, their position, market shares, access to raw materials and distribution channels, the market entry barriers, etc.

 Pursuant to the Competition Law, an undertaking is considered to hold a dominant position if it:

 It is usually rather difficult to rebut presumption of dominance once the threshold is met.
-The authority regards other factors influencing the company's position and behaviour on the market, such as market structure, other participants' capacities, barriers, etc only as secondary.
+The authority regards other factors influencing the company's position and behaviour on the market, such as market structure, other participants' capacities, barriers, etc, only as secondary.

 When deciding on whether an undertaking with a market share exceeding 35 per cent is capable of exercising monopoly power, the authority is very likely to presume dominance.
 Cases where companies exceed the dominance threshold, but successfully prove that they do not have monopoly power, are exceptional.
 In particular, in a telecommunications case the AMC concluded that two largest mobile operators each holding a 35–45 per cent market share do not have monopoly power because each of them faced significant competition from one another and also from a third, smaller, mobile operator with a 10–15 per cent market share.